javascript-tutorial/en.javascript.info/1-js/13-modules/01-modules-intro/article.md

 Modules can load each other and use special directives `export` and `import` to interchange functionality, call functions of one module from another one:

 - `export` keyword labels variables and functions that should be accessible from outside the current module.
-- `import` allows to import functionality from other modules.
+- `import` allows the import of functionality from other modules.

 For instance, if we have a file `sayHi.js` exporting a function: